electron/electron/docs/api/web-contents.md

 * `frameName` String
 * `disposition` String - Can be `default`, `foreground-tab`, `background-tab`, `new-window` and `other`.
+* `options` Object - The options which will be used for creating the new `BrowserWindow`.

 Emitted when the page requests to open a new window for a `url`.
 It could be requested by `window.open` or an external link like `<a target='_blank'>`.